 AECC and the development of legislation

-As part of this process, European Commission working groups help develop these regulations by providing data, reviewing the feasibility of suggestions and by examining the detailed technical content of drafts.
-The main group concerned is the Motor Vehicles Emissions Group (MVEG), but there are also expert groups on real-driving emissions, motorcycles, and non-road mobile machinery for instance which allow the Commission to consult on particular areas of development.
-AECC is a participating member of MVEG and the relevant expert groups and provides test data to assist in the formulation of appropriate legislation.
+As part of this process, EC working groups help develop these regulations by providing and analysing test data, reviewing the feasibility of proposals and by examining the detailed technical content of draft legislative texts.
+The main groups concerned on pollutant emissions are the Advisory Group on Vehicle Emission Standards (AGVES) and the Motor Vehicles Emissions Group (MVEG), but there are also expert groups on real-driving emissions, CO2 emissions standards, motorcycles, and non-road mobile machinery for instance, which allow the Commission to consult on specific areas of legislative development.
+AECC is a participating member of AGVES, MVEG and other relevant expert groups and provides test data to assist in the formulation of appropriate legislation.

-Once a formal proposal has been submitted to Parliament and Council, the co-decision process starts.
-Both institutions review the content of the proposals and can accept, reject or propose changes.
-In the case of Parliament, a lead committee (usually the Environment Committee) examines the details of the proposal and makes recommendations to plenary sessions of Parliament.
+Once a formal proposal has been submitted to the EU Parliament and Council, the ordinary legislative procedure starts.
+Both institutions review the content of the proposals and can accept, reject or propose changes (amendments).
+The main characteristic of this procedure is that the adoption of legislation is made jointly and on an equal footing by Parliament and the Council.
+In the case of Parliament, a lead committee – usually the Environment, Public Health and Food Safety (ENVI) Committee – examines the details of the proposal and makes recommendations to plenary sessions of Parliament.
 In the case of Council, the Member States’ experts review the contents.
 As in the other stages, AECC provides data and information as required by the participants in this process.